Sega Master System Architecture

 Image

 It turns out Sega also shipped ‘3D glasses’ as an official accessory!
-The glasses worked in-sync with the CRT.
-During gameplay, the game switches the position of objects between frames.
-Each lens has an LCD screen that shuts black to block your eyesight.
-So, the correct combination of graphics flickering and shutters alternating eventually creates a stereoscopic image in your head.
-Thus, a ‘3D’ effect.
+The glasses worked in sync with the CRT.
+During gameplay, the game alternates the position of objects between frames.
+Each lens contains an LCD screen that turns black to block your vision.
+The correct combination of graphics flickering and alternating shutters eventually creates a stereoscopic image in your head, resulting in a ‘3D’ effect.

-The shutters are controlled from a couple of memory addresses, but none of them will tell the console if there are glasses plugged in, so games that support this accessory include a settings option that allows the user to manually activate this feature.
+The shutters are controlled via several memory addresses, but none of them indicate whether the glasses are actually plugged in.
+Therefore, games that support this accessory include a settings option to manually activate this feature.

-The LCD controllers are interfaced with a jack cable, which is plugged into the console.
-The European and American versions didn’t include the jack input, so they rely on the card port to connect an adaptor (we’ll see more about the card slot later on).
+The LCD controllers are interfaced with a jack cable, which plugs into the console.
+The European and American versions did not include the jack input, so they rely on the card port to connect an adaptor (we’ll see more about the card slot later on).

 Video Output

-The video-out connector of this system is incredibly handy.
-It exposes composite and RGB signals, which can be imagined as the two ‘extremes’ of video quality.
+The video-out connector of this system is incredibly versatile.
+It exposes both composite and RGB signals, which can be considered the two ‘extremes’ of video quality.

-On the downside, it doesn’t carry ‘composite sync’, so making use of the RGB will require capturing the sync signal from composite, and its quality isn’t optimal.
+The downside, however, is that it doesn’t carry ‘composite sync’, so using the RGB output requires capturing the sync signal from composite, and its quality isn’t optimal.

 Audio

-The audio capabilities of this console are pretty much aligned with the rest of the 80s equipment.
+The audio capabilities of this console are pretty much aligned with other 80s equipment.
 Inside the VDP chip, we find a slightly-customised version of the Texas Instruments SN76489 [11], which is a Programmable Sound Generator or ‘PSG’.
-This is the same type used for the NES/Famicom, albeit having different functions.
+This is the same type used in the NES/Famicom, albeit having different functions.

 Functionality

-A PSG can only synthesise a limited set of waveforms, each channel allocates a single waveform.
-I’ve previously introduced some PSGs on the NES article and the Game Boy if you want to read more about this type of sound synthesis.
+A PSG can only synthesise a limited set of waveforms, with each channel allocated to a single waveform.
+I previously introduced some PSGs in the NES and the Game Boy article, if you are interested in this type of sound synthesis.

-With the SMS, the PSG is programmed by altering its set of external registers using the aforementioned I/O ports.
+In the SMS, the PSG is programmed by altering its set of registers through the aforementioned I/O ports.

-Now let’s take a look at each type of waveform the SN76489 can generate:
+Let us now examine each type of waveform the SN76489 can synthesise:

 Pulse

-Pulse/Tone waves produce that iconic sound from the 8-bit generation.
-The sound wave is generated by latching up the voltage, keeping it steady and then dropping it altogether.
-Repeat this at a constant rate and a tone will be heard.
+Pulse/Tone waves produce that iconic sound of the 8-bit generation.
+The sound wave is generated by latching up the voltage, holding it steady, and then dropping it.
+Repeating this at a constant rate produces a tone.

-The period of the wave will define the frequency of the sound (musical note).
-Its duty cycle affects the timbre.
+The period of the wave defines the frequency of the sound (musical note), while its duty cycle affects the timbre.

-All of this is handled by the PSG, which can produce three pulse waves at the same time.
-The SN76489 in particular exposes a 10-bit counter on each channel that will be used internally to latch at a high rate, resulting in a pulse wave at a programmable frequency.
+The SN76489, in particular, can produce three pulse waves at the same time.
+It also exposes a 10-bit counter on each channel that is used internally to latch the output, resulting in pulse waves with programmable frequencies.

 Noise

-Noise is a type of signal which is associated with interference.
+Noise is a type of signal associated with interference.
 When outputted to a speaker, it sounds like static.

-Games normally use the noise channel for percussion and/or sound effects.
+Overall, games typically use the noise channel for percussion or sound effects.

 Mixed

-So far we’ve discussed what each channel does separately, but the TV will just receive a mono signal with all the channels mixed by the PSG.
+So far we have discussed what each channel does individually.
+In practice, the TV receives a mono signal with all the channels mixed by the PSG.

-Finally, the chip also contains programmable attenuators used to lower the decibels of each channel, effectively acting as a volume control.
+Finally, the chip also contains programmable attenuators that lower the decibels of each channel, effectively acting as a volume control.

 Secrets and limitations